UnaNancyOwen/rsid_find/README.md

 rsid_find
 =========

-This is tool and module for find all connected RealSense ID devices.
+This is tool for find all connected RealSense ID devices.

 Sample
 ------